-Article 7 Resolution plansdrawn up by the Board
+Article 7 Resolution plans drawn up by the Board

-1. The Board shall draw up resolution plans:

-(a) for the entities referred to in Article 2 that I...]are not part of a group, and for groups I...], which are considered not less significant in accordance with Article 6(4) of Council Regulation (EU) No 1024/2013, and

-(b) for other cross-border groups.

-1 (a).The Board will require national resolution authorities to prepare draft resolutionplans and the group resolution authority to prepare a draft group resolution plan.
+- The Board shall draw up resolution plans: 1. - (a) for the entities referred to in Article 2 that are not part of a group, and for groups, which are considered significant in accordance with Article 6(4) of Council Regulation (EU) No 1024/2013, and - (b) for other cross-border groups. - 1a The Board shall draw up the resolution plans in cooperation with the national competent authorities and the national resolution authorities, including the group resolution authority, of the participating Member States in which the entities are established.
+To this end the Board will require national resolution authorities to prepare and submit to the Board draft resolution plans and the group resolution authority to prepare and submit to the Board a draft group resolution plan. - 1b.
+In order to ensure effective and consistent application of this Article, the Board shall issue the guidance and address instructions to national resolution authorities for the preparation of draft resolution plans and draft group resolution plans relating to specific individual entities or groups.